TenthPres/TouchPoint-WP/README.md

 - [Knockout JS](https://knockoutjs.com/) (MIT)
 - [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview)
   ([Proprietary](https://developers.google.com/terms))

-## Usage Notes

-### Authentication

-#### Special URL parameters
-`tp_no_redirect`  If added to the url for the WordPress login, the user will not be redirected to the TouchPoint login page regardless of whether TouchPoint is set as the default login mechanism.

-#### Filters

-`tp_auto_redirect_login`  If the option to use TouchPoint as the default login mechanism is enabled, this filter allows more specificity as to when you want this redirect to happen.
-By default, this feature is disabled.
-However, once enabled, by default, the plugin will redirect all login requests to TouchPoint.

-`tp_prevent_admin_bar`  If the option to Prevent Subscriber Admin Bar is enabled, this filter allows more specificity as to whether to show the admin bar.
-By default, if this option is enabled, the admin bar will be hidden for any user with the 'subscriber' role.

 ### License
 This plugin is released under the AGPL, which is "very strong copy-left".
 Therefore, if you change this code and use it